-I want to share my JEMCA with you, five ways that have improved my overall happiness immensely.
+I want to share my JEMCA with you, five ways of self care that have improved my quality of life.
 I hope that you will find them helpful as well.

 This is my third step of self-care, and the M to my JEMCA.
 No, it is not ‘mum’, we are talking ‘manifesting’.
 If you thought JEMCA is something you cook with, why not start at the beginning.

 I have a weird habit (yes, just one).
 At the start of every new calendar year, I like to pay close attention to my very first thought.
 Usually, it is something I wish for.
 I may still end up swamped with anxiety for the rest of the year, but that very first moment is all mine.